Original Run: January 7, 201 - April 21, 2011 Number of Episodes: 12 Genre: Drama, Fantasy, Magical Girl

 Where do I even start?

-Madoka Magica isn’t that old, but the character designs and “base art style” had a noticeably retro feel to it.
+Madoka Magica isn’t that old, but the character designs and “base art style” had a noticeably retro feel to them.
 I hate to use the word “comforting”, but in a series that was filled with such volatility, the visuals kept you grounded.

-At that was the case in the beginning few episodes.
+That was the case in the beginning few episodes.
 Once this show took its turn, the stark contrast between themes and visuals was harmoniously brilliant.

 I used the phrase “base art style” because there were two distinct designs in this series.